bennzo/cortex/docs/source/index.rst

 The Magnificent Brain's documentation
 =====================================
-Magnificent Brain is a simple infrastructure projects that enables streaming of cognition snapshots between a client and a server.
+Magnificent Brain is a simple infrastructure project that enables streaming of cognition snapshots between a client and a server.

 .. toctree::